Question

 With Article 50 Residency

-Vienna, Styria, Burgenland, Tyrol, Carinthia, Upper Austria, Vorarlberg and Lower Austria have confirmed to the British Embassy in Vienna (and others) that British Citizens who are in scope of the Withdrawal Agreement are to be treated like Austrian/EU citizens in terms of property purchase rights.
-The position in Salzburg Land remains unclear although some purchases for Hauptwohnitz do appear to have been successful.
+Vienna, Styria, Burgenland, Tyrol, Carinthia, Upper Austria and Vorarlberg have confirmed to the British Embassy in Vienna (and others) that British Citizens who are in scope of the Withdrawal Agreement are to be treated like Austrian/EU citizens in terms of property purchase rights.

 The exact process that people need to follow is still being clarified in some of the provinces (especially true in Lower Austria) and currently may deviate from the process that Austrian/EU nationals follow (e.g. sometimes a Negativbestätigung is required in Vienna).